aplinxy9plin/hello-git/README.md

 Readme file.
 Hello Git!
-# This is branch DEV
+# This is branch main